nikkisuneel/GolfCartBookingService/README.md

-## Driving Range Golfelf's server side implementation
+## Golf Cart rental service implementation

 This is the implementation of the com.golfcartrental server-side components.
 The server-side implementation uses AWS' api-gateway, lambda and RDS (Postgres) to provide APIs.